ryt/psync/README.md

 Setup
 ==
 > In the examples below, the command used is psync.
-You should link /bin/psync to psync.py if you want to do that.
+You can create an alias if you want to do that.
 If you don't know how, read to the end.

 Add your local and remote paths by editing psync.py: